etuardu/call_js_from_php/README.md

 # call_js_from_php

+This library is basically a php wrapper around nodejs.
-This library provide a class to run javascript functions from php.
+It provides a class to run javascript functions from php.
-The javscript source is loaded from a js file, and it is run executing nodejs (`proc_open`).
+The javscript source is loaded from a js file, and it is run executing nodejs with `proc_open()`.

 ## Usage

-In your javascript source, you have to exports the functions you want to access from php, e.g.:
+In your javascript source, you have to export the functions you want to access from php, e.g.:

 ```